zydplatform/StoreManager/ReadMe.md

 $pytest
 Versioning
-This is version one"v1" of the API
+This is first version "v1" of the Store Manager API
-Api End Points(Required Features)
-Api End Point	Functionality